Sudheesh-IND/PDF_APP/README.md

 ### Starting Page
 The application starts with a page with a button getting started and when we click on this page this button direct us to the Login page.
 React-Router-Dom library is used for navigating through each pages in this application.
+React bootstrap and MD Bootstrap are used for the designing purpose.

 ### Login Page and Register page

 This page consists of a form to login with input fields for posting data for registration and login and while login a token is generated for authentication purposes on the backend.The token required for authentication is generated using JSON Web Token library.
 Bcrypt is used for encrypting the password.
+React hook form library is used for from validation.

 ### Home page